LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-Build.md

 ![λ#](../../../Docs/LambdaSharp_v2_small.png)

-# LambdaSharp Tool - Build Command
+# LambdaSharp CLI - Build Command

 The `build` command compiles the module and all of its assets in preparation for publishing.
 If the module contains functions, their dependencies are resolved, the function project is built, and a Lambda-ready package is created.
 If the module contains file packages, the files are compressed into a zip archive.